acquitelol/chxry-nea/report/report.typ

 = Documented Design

+== Project Structure

+This project will contain 5 rust crates,
+- q16: The library where most of the logic is implemented.
+This is so the emulation and assembly logic can be reused between the emulator and tests.
+This library also hosts the enums that define the values assigned for each opcode and register.
+- q16-asm: The assembler CLI.
+- q16-ld: The linker CLI.
+Used to link together multiple object files produced by the assembler.
+- q16-emu: The emulator.
+A graphical application that can load machine code that has been linked and run programs interactively.
+- q16-tests: An automated test runner that assembles and runs programs and compares the registers to expected outputs.

+== Key Structures

+=== `Assembler`

+=== `Operand`

+=== `Obj`

+=== `Emulator`

+=== `Registers`

+=== `Instruction`

+=== `CircularBuffer`

+=== `ArgParser`

+=== `EmuState`

+=== `App`

+== File Formats

+=== Object File

+=== Emulator State File

+== UI Design

 == Instruction set

-_q16_ is a 16-bit, little-endian RISC instruction set designed for this project.
+q16 is a 16-bit, little-endian RISC instruction set designed for this project.
 It is inspired heavily by RISC-V. This section exists as a reference for implementation, and a guide for the end user.

 === Registers
-There are 14 programmer available registers, all of which are 16-bit.
+There are 13 programmer available registers, all of which are 16-bit.
 Registers are referenced in instructions using 4-bit identifiers.
 #figure(
   table(
     columns: 3,